inteam-eu-org/chocolo/README.md

 # CHOCOLO

 Bootleg Picolo app, with custom questions!
+More info in the [game design document](./docs/design.md).

 ## Development